-Term Definition Welcome Week The week before the start of teaching in Semester 1 of the academic year.
+Term Definition Welcome Week academic year.
 A variety of events to orient and welcome new students are available.
 The orientation helps new students to organise their classes, acclimatise to student life, and introduce themselves to other students.
-Withdrawal The student's action by which s/he voluntarily chooses to leave the University.
+Withdrawal The student's action by which they voluntarily choose to leave the University.
 After withdrawal, the individual is no longer entitled to access University resources.
 Writing up period See "submission period".